-New for 2020 — Cold Morning Shadow, an upbeat family saga and a celebration of language, friendship, love, and hope.
-The first three chapters are on line here.
+A new novel for your fall & winter 2021 reading list — Cold Morning Shadow is an upbeat family saga and a celebration of language, friendship, love, and hope.

-It’s not long before Lionel, outwardly forbidding but privately gentle and unsettled in his indigenous heritage, falls hard for the obliviously alluring — and willing — Rockie, whose heedlessly unfiltered utterances can melt barriers and hearts.
+It’s not long before Lionel, outwardly forbidding but privately gentle and unsettled in his indigenous heritage, falls hard for the obliviously alluring Rockie, whose heedlessly unfiltered utterances can melt barriers and hearts.

 Over the next year the four lay the cornerstones for what could be lasting friendships.
 Promptly after high school, though, Wilton slips away from Spearfish, shunning his father’s oppressive rule but leaving behind a bewildered Cyleine.
 Lionel goes his own way, too, but must answer whether he will let love’s soft net draw him back to Rockie.
 The more the gentle strands close around Wilton and Cyleine in their separation, the more their vacillation imperils any lasting tie.